Our Company

 Below are three wave forms of flames, as recorded on the field.
 These graphics illustrate the flicker frequencies detected by our system, in the 900 to 1700 nanometres infrared region.

-Figure 1 – IR signal of a pulverized coal flame (Intensity against time)
+Figure 1 – IR signal of a pulverized coal flame

 IR signal of a pulverized coal flame